-Some of the blades installed in the Ultrix rear panel can be populated with small form-factor pluggable (SFP) modules.
-Refer to the document Ultrix SFP Modules Guide for more information on the supported SFP models and their specifications.
+Some of the blades installed in the ULTRIX-FR12 rear panel can be populated with specific classes of small form-factor pluggable (SFP) modules.
+Refer to the Ultrix SFP Modules Guide for more information on the SFP models and their specifications.